Monday - Thursday

-Otters class is a mixture of EYFS and Year 1 pupils.
-For the Reception children, the teaching is through play, games and adult-led activities.
+Otters class is a mixture of EYFS (reception) and year 1 pupils.
+For the reception children, the teaching is through play, games and adult-led activities.
 At the start of the EYFS we find out about the children by observing their play, joining with them in play and chatting together.
 The children then learn through short adult-directed sessions with time to consolidate learning through planned play activities.

 As the children move into year 1, they begin to participate in more formal lessons and are encouraged to develop their learning independently.
 The children enjoy the responsibility of being role models within the class and helping their younger peers, whilst the younger children learn by observing and emulating the older children.

-We are very lucky in Otters Class that our teaching assistant, Mrs Kace, is a trained teacher, and therefore whilst a mixed age range, each year group is able to be taught separately for key areas of learning such as reading, writing and maths.
+We are very lucky in Otters class that we have Mrs Vincent as our teaching assistant.
+Whilst we have a mixed age range, each year group is often taught separately for key areas of learning such as reading, writing and maths.

 - Personal, Social and Emotional Development.